 As a student at J. Sargeant Reynolds Community College, your success is important to us.
-Reynolds encourages first-year and non-curricular students to meet with academic advisors in any campus Student Success Center, and encourages second-year degree students, Career Studies Certificate (CSC) and Certificate students to meet with faculty advisors.
+Reynolds encourages first-year and non-curricular students to meet with academic advisors in any campus Enrollment Services office, and encourages second-year degree students, Career Studies Certificate (CSC) and Certificate students to meet with faculty advisors.

 New students should complete the Reynolds placement test so that individual skill level in the areas of reading, writing, and mathematics may be assessed for the purpose of appropriate course placement and selection.
 Visit the Testing Center page under Student Services for more information.
 Placement tests should be completed prior to meeting with an advisor.